COVID-19 Safety & Massage Therapy: How Bodyworks DW Has Safely Reopened

-- We understand that some of these measures such as wearing a face mask or keeping windows open in summer may be slightly less comfortable.
+- We understand that some of these measures may be slightly less comfortable.
 For both our clients and our staff.
-However, given the potential consequences of transmitting the virus to others, we will always prioritize safety over comfort when a choice has to be made between them.
+However, we will always prioritize safety over comfort when a choice has to be made between them.

-- Due to the fact that this virus can be spread asymptomatically, we will be implementing many safety measures beyond simply screening for symptoms.
+- Since this virus can spread asymptomatically, we will be implementing many safety measures beyond simply screening for symptoms.
 None individually would be enough to stop all transmissions, but collectively will offer a very high degree of safety.
 (5)

 Safety Measure 1: A “Soft” Reopening Stage for a Minimum of 2 Weeks

-- For the initial 2-4 weeks when we reopen we will have only a limited number of therapists working at any given time.
+- For the initial 2-4 weeks we will have only a limited number of therapists working at any given time.
 This is to keep contact between people controlled.

-- In Fidi, we will have only 2 practitioners working in the studio at any time, one on each end of the studio.
+- In Fidi, we will have only 2 practitioners working in the studio, one on each end of the studio.
 On days where Dr Findling is seeing chiropractic patients we will have only 1 therapist working.
 On the opposite end of the studio from him.

-- Our front desk staff will continue to work from home rather than at the studio to cut down the number of persons in contact with each other.
+- Our front desk staff will continue to work from home rather than at the studio.
+This is to cut down the number of persons in contact with each other.
 This may continue after the “soft” reopening phase.